Emergency289-816-1919

 Tooth Sensitivity Treatment in Burlington

-Tooth pain caused by hot, cold, sweet and acidic foods is treatable in the office and at home.
+Tooth pain caused by hot, cold, sweet, or acidic foods can be treated both in the office and at home.

 What can you do about sensitive teeth?

-The first and most important step to take after experiencing dental pain or discomfort is to see the dentist.
-We can rule out other possible underlying causes of your tooth pain and recommend treatments for any damage or decay detected during your appointment.
-With a formal diagnosis, you can feel confident that you’re moving in the right direction.
-Let’s break the whole process down:
+The first and most important step is to see a dentist.
+We can rule out other causes of tooth pain and recommend treatment for any damage or decay found.
+With a clear diagnosis, you can move forward confidently.
+For expert care and personalized treatment, trust your Burlington Dentist to help relieve tooth sensitivity and protect your smile.

 Figure out the underlying cause

-We won’t make any assumptions.
-During your examination, you will be asked to describe the sensitivity and how often it happens.
-You may require new Xrays and the dentist will closely examine your teeth and gums.
-Other diagnostic tests like the tap test or cold test may prove helpful in your diagnosis.
+We avoid assumptions.
+During your exam, you will describe your sensitivity and its frequency.
+We may take new X rays and will examine your teeth and gums closely.
+Diagnostic tests such as the tap test or cold test may also be used.

 Treatment in the office